-Currently I work for Alert Logic, a cloud security company, as a front-end web developer.
-When I started we were working on WordPress but have since moved over to ModX and that’s where we are now.
+Currently I work for A10 Networks, a mobile and on-premises security company, as a senior front-end web developer.
+We’re currently on WordPress and considering alternative and options such as staying with WordPress and using GatsbyJS as a front end.
 This job has made more a more well-rounded developer as I have been able to learn new methods of developing and coding.
-I love what I do for Alert Logic.
-I lead the search engine optimization efforts for the corporate site and I’m the go-to guy for other teams to come to when they need SEO advice for their digital assets.
-My goal is to grow with this growing company and progress my career forward into a leadership and mentoring role.
+I love what I do for A10 Networks.
+I assist with the search engine optimization efforts for the corporate site and I’m a go-to guy for other teams to come to when they need SEO advice for their digital assets.
+My goal is to grow with this company and progress my career forward into a leadership and mentoring role.
 I enjoy consulting with people on what a good approach is to creating content that will not only rank well on search, but content that is easily digestible for end users.

 I started my family at a very young age, 16 to be exact.
-I am the father of 2 young men, Aidan and Ian, and I’m a husband to my very supportive wife, Elizabeth.
+I am the father of 3 young men, Aidan, Ian, and Gabriel and I’m a husband to my very supportive wife, Elizabeth.
 I have no siblings so the friends that I have I consider them to be my family and we are very close.
 When I’m not spending time with my family and friends, you can generally find me on Twitch streaming whatever video game I feel like playing at the time.
 I do get out and get active, I go to the gym every morning before work, but I am in now way shape or form a “gym rat”.
-Outside of all of that I enjoy learning new coding languages, I live on Cloud 9 development environment, if you curious as to what that is check out my blog Cloud 9 for Developers Review.
+Outside of all of that I enjoy learning new coding languages and always trying to imropve my skillset.